 This course deals with group behavior and how group functioning affects organizational effectiveness.
 The emphasis is on decision-making and conflict resolution groups.
-Student in this course develop strategies for efficient and productive group management and consider which tasks are best handled by groups or by individuals.
-Note: Not offered in 2005-06.
+Student in this course develop strategies for efficient and productive group management and consider which tasks are best handled by groups or by individuals..